 - Add a new Upper Aquifer and Lower Aquifer monitoring well near the bay, as recommended in the LOBP (ISJ Group, 2015).
 In progress - Retain a licensed surveyor to review all available documentation on reference point elevations and to perform wellhead surveys as needed (Section 3.2.1).
-Planned for 2018 - Perform a sensitivity analysis to evaluate the potential range of error associated with groundwater storage estimates and change in groundwater storage estimates to support future data interpretation (Section 7.4).
+In progress in coordination with County Public Works, with survey RFP release anticipated for 2018 - Perform a sensitivity analysis to evaluate the potential range of error associated with groundwater storage estimates and change in groundwater storage estimates to support future data interpretation (Section 7.4).
 Completed - Evaluate potential effects on the Nitrate Metric from changes to the LOWRF Groundwater Monitoring Program schedule (Section 7.5.3).
-Completed
+Completed - Metrics were recommended for the Upper Aquifer to allow year-to-year tracking of the seawater intrusion potential (Section 10.1).
+Completed (modified from metrics to a Water Level Profile).